ha7ilm/csdr/README.md

 #### Testbench

 `csdr` was tested with GNU Radio Companion flowgraphs.
-These flowgraphs are available under the directory `grc_tests`, and they require the `gr-ha5kfu` set of blocks for GNU Radio.
+These flowgraphs are available under the directory `grc_tests`, and they require the <a href="https://github.com/simonyiszk/gr-ha5kfu">gr-ha5kfu</a> set of blocks for GNU Radio.

 ## [Licensing] (#licensing)